agentlang-ai/agentlang-docs/docs/installation.md

 You can test the custom LLM by using the HTTP POST request from the preceding section.

-You may further explore the language by proceeding to the [Quick start](quick-start.md) guide.
+With Agentlang now installed and setup, you may further explore the language by proceeding to the [Quick start](quick-start.md) guide.